pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 }
 ```

-The `NetworkModule` has a implicit default constructor.
+**NOTE:** the `NetworkModule` has a implicit default constructor.
 So we can just let Dagger create that module ourselves and we only have to pass in modules that require external state.

 The TwitterApplication has `@Inject` constructor and it is implicitly available to be injected downstream.
 That also means it's available to be exposed by a component.

-_When we only have field injection and/or method injection, we can actually just put a method on the component which accepts an instance of that type and it will perform field or method injection on it._ We construct the component as we did before but now we create our application ourselves, passes to Dagger, Dagger is going to set the fields on that object and then ultimately we can run our application.
+_When we only have field injection and/or method injection, we can actually just put a method on the component which accepts an instance of that type and it will perform field or method injection on it._ We construct the component as we did before but now we create the application application object ourselves, pass it to Dagger, and then Dagger is going to do injection (through fields and methods annotated with `@Inject`).
+Then, we can run our application.

 ```java
 @Singleton